Business & Investment

 Is Malaysia a good place for tech startups?

-Yes, Malaysia has a lively startup ecosystem, especially in Kuala Lumpur and Cyberjaya.
+Yes, Malaysia has a vibrant startup ecosystem, especially in Kuala Lumpur and Cyberjaya.

 What challenges do foreign entrepreneurs face in Malaysia?